 The main strategy here is to openly discuss your constituents’ core priorities and pains.
 Gather their input not just on processes they don’t like, but ones that they DO like.
 This will facilitate everyone’s understanding of why certain processes exist in the first place and the issues they were designed to alleviate.
 Once you’ve identified the business problem at the heart of this particular process, you must also identify what the process will do to address the problem, the parameters of the improvement and/or solution, and how you will measure success.
 On this last point, process improvements should be quantifiable and easy to map to common business metrics.

-How can our process have the biggest impact?
+2. How can your process have the biggest impact?

 If you’ve completed the activities above, you have likely achieved alignment between the organization’s overall objectives and the process that’s being improved upon.
 You should also ensure that the new process can evolve fluidly with business strategy and that it offers numerous opportunities for decision makers to track progress toward major goals.